 If you are making an estate plan, you will need a CPA or accountant to advise you on the following types of issues:1.
 Will your estate be subject to estate taxes or inheritance taxes?2.
 If your estate will be subject to taxes, what estate planning strategies would help reduce the amount of your estate that will be taken by the government and leave more for your heirs or charity?3.
 Should you use a strategy of

-5. If you have stocks, bonds or retirement accounts such as 401k accounts and IRAs, what steps should you take to maximize the amount that passes to your beneficiaries or charitable organizations?
+business succession plans.5.
+If you have stocks, bonds or retirement accounts such as 401k accounts and IRAs, what steps should you take to maximize the amount that passes to your beneficiaries or charitable organizations?
 Due to new legislation such as The Secure Act, it is important to consult a CPA in 2020 because these changes may impact how you plan your estate.
 For an overview of steps to you can take to simplify your estate and financial plan, review our

 Questions to ask a CPA for Estate Planning